expo/expo/docs/pages/workflow/customizing.md

 <!-- TODO: Add a doctor command bootstrap easier -->
 <!-- TODO: Don't link outside of Expo docs -->

-- `expo run:android` requires Android Studio setup on your computer.
+- `expo run:android` requires Android Studio and the Android SDK to be installed.
 See the [setup guide](https://reactnative.dev/docs/environment-setup)

 > Run commands were introduced in SDK 41, prebuilding and running in earlier SDKs may not work as well.